 This belief has been substantiated by collaborative exhibitions including Mass and Masterpiece: Celebrating the Eucharist in the Renaissance and Baroque, Buddhist Art and Ritual from Nepal and Tibet and Domesticating Virtue: Paintings, Prints and Piety in the Netherlands (1570-1680) and through curricular resource materials created for North Carolina middle and high school teachers, who are mandated by the State to teach world religions as part of their curriculum.
 Materials were funded in part by the National Endowment for the Arts, the Z. Smith Reynolds Foundation, the Randleigh Foundation and the William Hayes Ackland Trust.

 The Henry Luce Foundation of New York has provided funding for the second phase of the Five Faiths Project, which has as its mission the promotion of a national agenda for museums with multicultural collections to use their collections to promote understanding about the diverse religious communities in their region.
 To set the agenda, the Ackland convened a series of three colloquies scheduled over three years to which museum professionals, scholars of religion, local and national religious leaders and contemporary artists were invited to consider and discuss the obstacles to and the benefits of using works of art as vehicles for teaching about world religions.

 In addition to the colloquies, the Ackland staff organized small, focus group discussions with local participants from each faith, who considered issues of current public interest.
 These focused discussions lead into the colloquies, identifying or giving shape to the broad issues scheduled for discussion.
 The focus-group sessions were organized as public programs with audience participation.

-For more information about the Five Faiths Project, contact Jenny Marvel, Manager of School and Community Programs, at email@example.com or (919) 962-4179
+For more information about the Five Faiths Project, contact Jenny Marvel, Head of School and Community Programs, at email@example.com or (919) 962-4179